ringo/ringojs/README.txt

     export PATH=$PATH:/path/to/ringojs/bin

-To start a shell session, just run the helma command without any arguments:
+To start a shell session, just run the ringo command without any arguments:

-    helma
+    ringo

-To run a script simply pass it to helma on the command line:
+To run a script simply pass it to ringo on the command line:

-    helma apps/demo/main.js
+    ringo apps/demo/main.js

 If you run a script that is contained in RingoJS' module path you can also use the simpler abstract module name instead of the file name.
 For example, to run the RingoJS test suite:

-    helma test/all
+    ringo test/all

 To create a new web application, use the admin/create script.
 This will copy an simple skeleton app to the location you define.
 You can pass the application directory as command line argument, or the script will prompt you for it.

-    helma admin/create [appdir]
+    ringo admin/create [appdir]

-Run helma with the -h or --help switch to get more information about available command line options.
+Run ringo with the -h or --help switch to get more information about available command line options.
 For example, the -i or --interactive option allows you to run an application and use the shell at the same time, which can be really handy.

 Module Path Setup
 =================